Considering booking a last minute trip to Walt Disney World?

 Some things I had forgotten about FastPass in WDW: They “tier” them.
 Which means you can only choose so many “big” rides.
 For Epcot, we had to choose between Test Track, Frozen Ever After, and Soarin’ Around the World; once we selected one of those attractions, we could choose some of the “smaller” rides.
 You can select up to three FastPasses per day.
 If you stay ON SITE at any of the 19 Disney properties you can book your FastPasses 60 days ahead.
 If you are off site, you can only book them 30 days in advance.

-The hard thing about booking a last minute trip to Walt Disney World is that you will mostly likely not be able to get FastPasses for the bigger attractions.
-Sadly, they do go very quickly, so if you don’t have the 60 day advantage of booking if you stay on site, be prepared.
-The other thing I find a little frustrating is that with the FastPasses, you have to commit to what days you will be in the parks.
-So if you have FastPasses for a park on a certain day and there is bad weather, or you aren’t feeling well, and decide not to go you forfeit your FastPasses.
+The hard thing about booking a last minute trip to WDW is not being able to get the best FastPasses.
+Sadly, they do go very quickly.
+So if you don’t have the 60 day advantage of booking if you stay on site, be prepared.
+Additionally with FastPasses, you have to commit to what days you will be in the parks.
+So if you have them for a park on a certain day and can’t go you forfeit your FastPasses.

-The other thing I learned is you are allowed to book three FastPasses (which I knew) but you CANNOT book for two different parks on the same day.
+Another thing is you cannot book fastpasses for more than one park at a time.
 Once I booked a FastPass for Animal Kingdom, I couldn’t book any for Hollywood Studios.
-This was a bit of a concern and worry but it ended up working out ok in the end… more about that in our upcoming trip report posts.
+This was a bit of a concern but it ended up working out ok in the end.

 If you’d like more detailed info on booking, you can hear all of our thoughts in A first-timers guide to planning a Walt Disney World Vacation: Part One.